 If you've never used an AI image generator and want to very quickly see how they work, you can jump into Craiyon immediately and experiment all you like.
 For the best balance between the ease of use and quality of results, however, we'd suggest trying DALL-E 2, which is capable of producing impressive photorealistic images.

 DALL-E 2 also has powerful editing features known as inpainting and outpainting.
 The first lets you paint over parts of an image to remove them and replace them with something else using the AI.
 Outpainting lets you 'uncrop' an image, expanding it beyond its original borders.
-Stable Diffusion offers higher resolution and more control, and it can be used for free, while Midjourney is impressive when it comes to particular styles and it has a strong community of users.
+Stable Diffusion offers higher resolution and more control, and it can be used for free, while Midjourney is impressive when it comes to particular styles and it has a strong community.

 How do the best AI image generators work?